dlenski/lexeme/README.md

                         Length of word to guess
   -n, --nonsense        Allow nonsense guesses.
 (Default is to only allow
                         known words.)
+  -a, --analyzer        Analyze remaining possible words, and show their
+                        number after each guess.
+If repeated (cheater mode!), it will show you all the remaining possible words when there are fewer than 100
 ```

 ## Screenshots